ImeneYAHIAOUI/al-newbank/adr/adr006- Implementation-of-Timeout-Pattern-in-sdk.md

 2. **Handling Timeout Events:** Implementing robust mechanisms for handling timeout events to provide meaningful feedback to users and log relevant information for diagnostics.

-3. **Communication and Coordination:** Communicating the introduction of timeout mechanisms to relevant stakeholders and coordinating any necessary changes or adjustments in their systems or workflows.